Dhruv-Chiripal/elevator_controller/README.md

 # Elevator_Controller

-A simple 4-floor elevator system written in Verilog.
-It moves one floor at a time, handles floor requests, and opens the door when needed.
+4-Floor Elevator System in Verilog
+This is a Verilog-based elevator controller for a 4-floor building.
+It uses a finite state machine (FSM) and a counter to manage floor transitions and door operations efficiently.

 ## Features